shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 ## Hidden State Model

-We will now build up towards our modified version of MT-ISMCTS, which we will call _Nash-ISMCTS_.
-We start with the obvious AlphaZero-based modernizations:
+In order to build towards Nash-ISMCTS, we will imbue MT-ISMCTS with AlphaZero-mechanics in the natural way:

 - Replace random rollouts with value network (`V`) evaluations
 - Incorporate a policy network (`P`) and use PUCT as the action selection criterion.